Skip to navigation Skip to content

 • Document customer specific information, such as payment or income discussions in the relevant customer's individual records

-• in Customer First, create a Fast Note > Integrated Care – Progress DOC to record a document for any customer who is on an Income Support Payment and/or Family Tax Benefit, including customers who have pending claims
+• in Process Direct or Customer First - create a Fast Note > Integrated Care - Progress DOC to record a document for any customer who is on an Income Support Payment and/or Family Tax Benefit, including customers who have pending claims (See Creating, reviewing and deleting documents for support on which system to create Fast Note):

 • Record all care information received in Child Support and Centrelink systems in the Integrated Care - Progress DOC, whether it is open, on hold or completed